benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 * Configuration to enable the use of a custom-built, fixed size, preallocated process-shared memory buffer with the [`multiprocessing.RawArray`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.sharedctypes.RawArray) python interface for fast, high bandwidth communication
 * [Pickle v5 out-of-band-buffer protocol](https://peps.python.org/pep-0574/) to maximize read/write efficiency to the shared memory buffer.
 Only supported in python 3.8 and above.
 Gets 3-4x performance improvement for large buffers vs ordinary pickling.
 * Support for multiple workers in each pipeline step to allow data parallelism to occur efficiently in the same framework.
 * Custom ring buffer protocol to match up many producers to many consumers via a fixed number of buffers (of either type).
-This custom protocol enables the critical infinite backpressure feature of the system using clever semaphore usage.
+This custom protocol enables the critical parallelism suppression feature of the system using clever semaphore usage allowing for infinite multi-step backpressure.

 Even more importantly, this simplicity allowed for fairly exhaustive testing of configuration options and many exceptional cases of segfaults, spawn multiprocessing, and error catching.